rempargo/nginx_erb_templates/readme.md

 then run the following command
-(make sure you got the right filename, I usually use the main hostname tive as filename.)
+(make sure you got the right filename, I usually use the main hostname as filename.)

 	erb -r ./variables.rb app_template.erb > /etc/nginx/sites-enabled/www.some-domain.com